Manisha Ganguly: The Guardian and collaborative investigations

 For the Guardian and Forbidden Stories, Ganguly was part of an international team that investigated Team Jorge, a group of Israeli contractors led by Tal Hanan which claimed to have meddled in more 30 elections worldwide and Aims, using their software to launch bot armies.
-The investigation resulted in the suspension of French broadcaster Rachid M'Barki of BFMTV.
+BFMTV suspended a presenter amid scandal linked to the investigation.

 For The Guardian, she investigated NTC-Vulkan, which develops a Russian disinformation network and cyberweapons used by the Russian military and intelligence agencies, as a part of the Vulkan Files.
-Ganguly acquired the Pentagon Leaks from Discord for the Guardian, and reported that half the special forces deployments in Ukraine consisted of UK special forces.
+Ganguly reported that half the special forces deployments in Ukraine consisted of UK special forces.
 As part of the "Costs of the Crown" team, Ganguly investigated the lineage of colonial looting of jewellery in the royal collection owned by Elizabeth II, and the British royal family.
-Ganguly exposed the US and Germany training of Saudi border forces accused of mass killing migrants on the Yemen border.
-Ganguly has reported on transnational repression of dissidents on European soil, focussing on Saudi Arabia and Iran.
+Ganguly reported on the US and Germany training of Saudi border forces accused of mass killing migrants on the Yemen border.
+Ganguly has also reported on transnational repression of dissidents on European soil, focusing on Saudi Arabia and Iran.

-Ganguly worked with a consortium of investigative journalists to uncover more than 1,000 unmarked graves of deceased migrants and refugees on the borders of Europe.
+She worked with a consortium of investigative journalists to uncover more than 1,000 unmarked graves of deceased migrants and refugees on the borders of Europe.
 The investigation was awarded the European Press Prize Special Award.

 For the Guardian and Forbidden Stories, Ganguly was part of an international team that investigated the disappearance and torture of Ukrainian journalist Victoria Roshchyna, and reconstructed the Russian prison Taganrog SIZO-2 where Ukrainian civilians were tortured and starved.

 Reporting on the Gaza war

 During the Gaza war, Ganguly's Instagram account was restricted by Meta while seeking blood donations for injured journalists.
-Ganguly led the Guardian's investigation into the Al-Ahli Arab Hospital explosion, reporting that the crater at the blast site required kinetic energy inconsistent with a Joint Direct Attack Munition (JDAM) aerial bomb, and was also inconsistent with an airstrike, concluding that it was "more likely to be a weapon that failed and released its payload over a wide area."
+Ganguly led the Guardian's investigation into the Al-Ahli Arab Hospital explosion, reporting that the crater at the blast site required kinetic energy inconsistent with a Joint Direct Attack Munition (JDAM) aerial bomb, and was also inconsistent with an airstrike, concluding that it was "more likely to be a weapon that failed and released its payload over a wide area".
 She investigated damage to Gaza's hospitals including by Israeli munitions, the Jabaliya refugee camp airstrikes, conducted damage assessment of northern Gaza, and wrote that Israel appeared to be receiving munitions from a US War Reserves Stock Allies-Israel for the war in Gaza.
 Together with Forbidden Stories and ARIJ, Ganguly investigated the deaths of Palestinian journalists in Gaza and revealed that parts of the IDF viewed Hamas-linked journalists as legitimate targets.
-Ganguly investigated the 2025 Gaza Strip aid distribution killings using visual evidence, medical data and eyewitness testimony concluding that Israeli forces had “indiscriminately” fired on Palestinians seeking food near Gaza Humanitarian Foundation sites.
+Ganguly investigated the 2025 Gaza Strip aid distribution killings using visual evidence, medical data and eyewitness testimony concluding that Israeli forces had "indiscriminately" fired on Palestinians seeking food near Gaza Humanitarian Foundation sites.
 The Israel Defense Forces denied deliberately targeting civilians.